 Klondike Solitaire is probably the most popular version of Solitaire.
-It's also known as Fascination and Demon Patience.
-Sometimes, Klondike Solitaire is erroneously referred to as Canfield.
+Also known as Fascination and Demon Patience, Klondike is sometimes erroneously referred to as Canfield.

 Build all four suits up from ace to king in separate piles.

 Deal out 28 cards into seven piles, in the following manner, called a tableau: The first pile (left to right) includes one card, the second pile includes two cards, the third pile includes three cards, etc., so that the last pile has seven cards.